My first project this Easter was some simple, DIY, wire Easter egg ears.

 I wanted to put some effort into our Easter decorations this year.
 My Mum died just after Easter, so it quickly became my least favourite holiday.
 Last year, I was still too raw to do much; this year, it was time for a change.

 Although I wanted to up the ante with my Easter decor, I still wanted to keep things simple.
 Our (well, if I’m honest, mostly my) aesthetic tends towards Scandinavian, with a strong fun, antique, industrial edge and pops of colour.
 So it is no surprise that the decorations I decided on had a Scandinavian vibe.

 These wire Easter egg ears or bunny ear crowns for easter eggs fit all of my requirements and are the first in our Scandi-inspired Easter decor projects.

-I had seen some similar wire Easter egg ears for sale online and decided that they would probably be fairly easy to make.
+I had seen some similar wire Easter egg ears for sale online and decided that they would probably be fairly easy to make (similar to these ears, but for eggs, not children).
 I was right – I made 4 crowns in under 30 minutes and they didn’t coast me anything because I already had the wire.

 How to make wire Easter egg ears